mkontorovich/asteroids/README.md

 Add bombs that can be dropped
 Refactor code to be more efficient
 Person puts in their name when they're dead
+Implement option to switch between keyboard and controller